ucsd-cse-teaching-tools/cse599-helper/README.md

 #### 2. Assigning students to mentors
 - Can generate groups of students in parallel with Mentor TA recruitment.
--- Try to group people working on similar classes (e.g. introductory programming classes together, theoretical classes together, large project classes together)
+-- Try to group people working on similar classes (e.g. introductory programming classes together, theoretical classes together, large project classes together).
+For class description: class number <= 100 indicates Lower Division.
+Among Lower Division classes, all except CSE 20 , CSE 21 are programming intensive.
+Undergraduate theory classes are CSE 20, CSE 21, CSE 101, CSE 105.
+Upper division undergraduate classes are the remaining course numbers between 100 and 199.
+For both Graduate and Undergraduate classes, the second digit reflect the sub-discipline of CSE: x0y is Theory, x1y is Software Engineering, x2y is Systems/Networking, x3y is PL/Compilers, x4y is Hardware/Architecture, x5y is AI/ML, x6y is Vision/Graphics, x7y is HCI/Robotics, x8y is Bioinformatics, x9y is Special Studies Courses.
 -- Try to avoid having people who are TAing the *same* class in the same group -- If possible, groups should have 0 or at least 2 members from minoritized identities
 - Preferable to do so by matching the courses that the students are TAing, and the courses that the Mentors have experience TAing.